Bud Collyer

-Bud Collyer (born Clayton Johnson Heermance Jr.; June 18, 1908 – September 8, 1969) was an American radio actor and announcer and game show host who became one of the nation's first major television game show stars.
-He is best remembered for his work as the first host of the TV game shows Beat the Clock and To Tell the Truth, but he was also famous in the roles of Clark Kent / Superman on radio and in animated cartoons, initially in theatrical short subjects and later on television.
+Bud Collyer (born Clayton Johnson Heermance Jr.; June 18, 1908 – September 8, 1969) was an American radio actor, announcer and game show host who became one of the nation's first major television game show stars.
+He is best remembered for his work as the first host of the TV game shows Beat the Clock and To Tell the Truth, alongside the roles of Clark Kent / Superman on radio and in animated cartoons, initially in theatrical short subjects and later on television.

 He also recorded a number of long-playing 33 1/3 rpm record albums for children.
 Some of these featured Bible stories, in keeping with his strong connections with his church and deep spirituality.

 Early life and career

 Collyer was born in Manhattan to Clayton Johnson Heermance and Caroline Collyer.
 He originally sought a career in law, attending Williams College, where he was a member of Psi Upsilon fraternity, and Fordham University law school.
 Although he became a law clerk after his graduation, making as much in a month on radio as he did in a year of clerking convinced him to make broadcasting his career.
 He changed his surname, and by 1940 he had become a familiar voice on all three major radio networks.

 He held starring or major supporting roles in The Man I Married (as Adam Waring); Kate Hopkins, Angel of Mercy (as Tom); Pretty Kitty Kelly (as Michael Conway); Terry and the Pirates (as Pat Ryan); Renfrew of the Mounted (as Renfrew); and Abie's Irish Rose (as Abie Levy).
 He also was the announcer for a number of radio soap operas, including The Guiding Light and The Goldbergs.
 Collyer remembered his time on Cavalcade of America.